 The , endorsed by Pacific Islands Forum Leaders, is a strong Pacific-led development strategy for the region, and the World Bank will be supporting the region in translating the Strategy into action.
 It informs the Bank’s actions in the Pacific, deepening the growing partnership between the World Bank and the Pacific, and leading to direct results for Pacific people.

-Focus sectors
+Focus Sectors

 The sustainable management of the environment and natural resources across the Pacific is vital to the region’s future.
-The Pacific Islands Regional Oceanscape Program is helping Pacific countries and the regional to coordinate sustainable management of tuna fisheries, ensuring that they can sustainably manage their coastal fisheries and critical habitats while maximizing economic returns.
+The Pacific Islands Regional Oceanscape Program is helping Pacific countries and the regional coordinate the sustainable management of tuna fisheries, ensuring that they can sustainably manage their coastal fisheries and critical habitats while maximizing economic returns.

-Finally, through analytical reports the World Bank is helping to lay the foundations for Pacific governments to make more informed policy decisions.
-These include Public Expenditure Reviews, Country Economic Memorandums, Country Private Sector Development Reports and Poverty Assessments, as well as the twice-yearly Pacific Economic Update.
+Analytical reports are helping lay the foundations for Pacific governments to make better-informed policy decisions.
+They include Public Expenditure Reviews, Country Economic Memorandums, Country Private Sector Development Reports, and Poverty Assessments, as well as the twice-yearly Pacific Economic Update.

-In Digital development, thePacific Regional Connectivity Project is reducing the cost and increasing the availability of information and communication technology services needed to support social and economic development in the Pacific.
-Fiber-optic cables have been connected in , , , Tonga and helping to deliver significant improvements in service quality and cost.
-In Tonga, for example, the first phase of this work increased broadband access from 2% of the population in 2010 to 64% in 2021 and reduced the average retail cost of broadband internet by 97%.
+The Pacific Regional Connectivity Project is reducing the cost and increasing the availability of information and communications technology services needed to support social and economic development in the Pacific.
+Fiber-optic cables have been connected in , , , Tonga, and , improving service quality and reducing costs.
+In Tonga, for example, the first phase of this work increased broadband access from 2 percent of the population in 2010 to 64 percent in 2021 and reduced the average retail cost of broadband internet by 97 percent.

-Energy projects are having a considerable impact in the Pacific with a delivering 2,400 new electricity connections to low-income families, as well as community infrastructure and microenterprises in both urban and rural areas.
-In addition, the in Solomon Islands, will reduce the country’s near-total reliance on imported fuel.
-Solomon Islands has some of the highest electricity costs in the world, which is a major roadblock to growth and poverty reduction.
+Energy projects are having a considerable impact in the Pacific.
+A is delivering 2,400 new electricity connections to low-income families and supporting community infrastructure and microenterprises in urban and rural areas.
+The in Solomon Islands will reduce the country’s near-total reliance on imported fuel.
+The country has some of the highest electricity costs in the world, a major roadblock to growth and poverty reduction.
+The Community Access and Urban Services Enhancement Project (CAUSE) and its predecessor, the Rapid Employment Project, provided about 20,000 islanders with over 1 million days of work and training.
+CAUSE expanded from the capital (Honiara) to other major towns, including Auki, Gizo, Noro, and Munda.
+The program provided job training, employment opportunities, and short-term income for work to build essential community infrastructure.

 Read about how we’re partnering with Pacific Island governments to support development.